mintlayer/building_on_mintlayer/README.md

 ACLs aim to provide an out-of-the-box solution for companies building on Mintlayer who are subject to particular company policies or regularory legislation.For more information about ACLs, their capabilities, and their possible applications, see [this](https://docs.mintlayer.org/whitepaper/4-decentralized-finance-defi#4.3.-acl-rules-for-securities) section of the docs.

-**TODO** Ben to get example from Enrico?
-I'm not sure it's necessary

 ## WebAssembly smart contracts

 Decentralized applications of any complexity invariably require the use of smart contracts.